yeemie0303/sql_project/README.md

 - [ ] Develop Power BI dashboards using data from the `view/` directory
 - [ ] Implement user behavior clustering or trend forecasting
-- [ ] Enhance automation for ETL and data loading

 ## 📌 Getting Started